Seal of the grand master of the Knights Templar: Agnus Dei

 William de la More, styled frater Willelmus de la More miliciae.
 The seal is called commune sigillum capituli.
 The seal symbolic of their vow of poverty, showing two knights riding on one horse appears only to have been used by the order in France; there is no example of its use in England.

-Some of the seals of the English Templars were a semi-typical Pascal lamb bearing sometimes, not the flag of St George (or the cross), but the Beauseant, the battle banner of the order.
+Some of the seals of the English Templars were a semi-typical Pascal lamb sometimes bearing, not the flag of St. George (or the cross), but the Beauseant, the battle banner of the order.